Ahmedabbas03/approach-microservice/README.md

 The Approach Microservice is designed to interpret scores, providing human-readable insights into various attributes such as toxicity, insults, threats, and identity attacks.

-## Communication Contract

-- **Discord:** For quick questions, updates, etc.
-- **Email:** For official communications and sharing detailed information.
-- **Biweekly Meetings:** Scheduled virtual meetings via Zoom on other Thursdays at 2:00 PM (CST) for project updates, discussions, and issue resolution.

-### Response Time

-- **Discord:** We aim to respond within 24 hours during weekdays.
-- **Email:** Replies within 48 hours during weekdays.

-### Guidelines for Effective Communication

-1. **Clear Communication:** Be clear and specific when sharing ideas or information.
-2. **Respectful Interaction:** Maintain a professional and respectful manner in all communications.
-3. **Timely Responses:** Aim to respond promptly and be on time for scheduled meetings.

-### Conflict Resolution

-In the event of conflicts or disagreements:
-- First, attempt to resolve the issue through discussion and compromise.
-- If resolution isn’t possible, escalate the matter to a TA or professor.

 ## Overview

 This microservice offers an easy way to obtain interpretations of scores related to different attributes and provides understandable interpretations.